ja@webdbmf.org

 Denied a renewal of his U.S. passport to return to the land of his birth for medical treatment, he succumbed to prostate cancer and died on August 27, 1963, at the golden age of 95 years, in Ghana.
 His remains and the ashes of his wife, Shirley, are entombed in Cantonments, Accra, Ghana.

-On September 22, 2023, the Government of Ghana (GoG), represented by its Ministry of Tourism, Culture, and Creative Arts, signed an agreement with the W.E.B.
+On September 22, 2023, the Government of Ghana (GoG), represented by its Ministry of Tourism, Arts, and Culture, signed a landmark agreement with the W.E.B.
 Du Bois Museum Foundation (USA and Ghana entities) for the finance, management, and transfer of the W.E.B.
 Du Bois Centre.

 The historic bungalow in Accra, once home to the Du Boises, has deteriorated over time.
 Thanks to a generous gift from the Mellon Foundation, work is underway to restore it to the time when the Du Boises lived in the bungalow.
 The estimated unfunded cost to furnish the interior and upgrade utilities is $600,000.